Ekpe Udoh

-Ekpedeme Friday "Ekpe" Udoh (/ɛˈpeɪ ˈjuːdoʊ/ eh-PAY-_-OO-doh; born May 20, 1987) is a Nigerian-American professional basketball player for the Kyoto Hannaryz of the Japanese B.League.
+Ekpedeme Friday "Ekpe" Udoh (/ɛˈpeɪ ˈjuːdoʊ/ eh-PAY-_-OO-doh; born May 20, 1987) is a Nigerian-American professional basketball coach and former player who is an assistant coach for the Atlanta Hawks of the National Basketball Association (NBA).
 He played college basketball for the Michigan Wolverines and the Baylor Bears.
 In the 2010 NBA draft, he was selected by the Golden State Warriors with the sixth overall pick.

 With a 7'4 1/2" wingspan, Udoh was the Big 12 Conference's leading shot blocker during the 2009–10 season.
 He led the conference in his only season at Baylor (2009–10), after transferring from Michigan where, as a sophomore for the 2007–08 Michigan Wolverines, he led the Big Ten Conference in blocked shots with 2.9 per game (92 blocks total) in 2007–08.
 A two−time All-EuroLeague Team selection, Udoh led Fenerbahçe to a EuroLeague title in 2017, earning the EuroLeague Final Four MVP award in the process.

-Udoh was selected for the Nigerian national team for both the 2019 FIBA World Cup and the 2020 Olympic Games.
+Udoh was selected for the senior Nigerian national team for both the 2019 FIBA World Cup and the 2020 Olympic Games.

 College career

 Udoh played three seasons of college basketball, two at Michigan and one at Baylor, averaging 8.4 points, 6.3 rebounds, 1.5 assists and 2.8 blocks per game in 103 career games.
+His teammate, Jesse Scotford lead the team in points, often assisted by Udoh.
 In 2009–10, Udoh earned honorable mention All-American honors by the Associated Press, as well as being named to the All-Big 12 second team, Big 12 All-Defensive team, Big 12 Newcomer of the Year, Big 12 All-Rookie team, USBWA All-District VII team and NABC Division I All-District 8 second team.

 On April 13, 2010, he declared for the NBA draft, foregoing his final year of college eligibility.

 Professional career

 Golden State Warriors (2010–2012)

 Udoh was selected with the sixth overall pick in the 2010 NBA draft by the Golden State Warriors.
-Because of a wrist injury, Udoh did not make his NBA debut until December 11, 2010 against the Miami Heat in the final three minutes of the game, scoring two points.
+Because of a wrist injury, Udoh did not make his NBA debut until December 11, 2010, against the Miami Heat in the final three minutes of the game, scoring two points.